What is camping in a campervan like?

 Do you have equipment racks?

 - Most of our vehicles come standard with Yakima load bars and Yakima cargo boxes.
 This is where we store lawn chairs and a roll out table.
 They are also great for backpacks and luggage.
 We have a selection of premium bike racks from Kuat, Rocky Mounts, and Yakima that can be installed on the receiver hitch.
-If you want a bike rack installed for your rental, please check ahead of time for availability.
+If you want a bike rack, cargo rack, or any other accessory equipment installed for your rental, please check ahead of time to confirm availability.

 - We also have hard shell roof top tents.
 These guys weigh a ton and are difficult to install and remove.
 But they're very cool.
 Please ask for pricing and availability.
-If you live in Salt Lake or are passing through, we also offer them as a stand alone rental.
 We sell them, too.

 Are there any hidden fees or taxes?

 - Hidden fees: never.
 Taxes: unfortunately.
-16.55% of total rental amount (7.05% Utah Sales Tax, 9.5% Utah Motor Vehicle Rental Tax).
+17.25% of total rental amount (7.75% Utah Sales Tax, 9.5% Utah Motor Vehicle Rental Tax).
 This money goes directly to the State and is required by law to be collected by all vehicle rental companies.
-Our rental fee includes 125 miles of driving per night (averaged over your trip) and $0.35 per mile after that.
 We try to keep our pricing as simple as possible so you know exactly how much your rental will cost.
 No unpleasant surprises.

 What coverage does your insurance provide?